mu-semtech/mu-dispatcher/README.md

 ```
 ### Fix slow start times

-If you are experiencing slow start times (5-10 minutes) with Elixir services on recent kernels, you may need to limit file descriptors via `ulimit`.
+If you are experiencing slow start times (5-10 minutes) with Elixir services such as mu-dispatcher. on recent kernels, you may need to limit file descriptors via `ulimit`.
 Follow these steps to decrease the startup time:

 1. **Edit Docker Daemon Configuration**: